Arne Cassaert

-Arne Cassaert (born 20 November 2000) is a Belgian professional footballer who plays as a centre-back for Young-Reds Antwerp, the reserve team of Royal Antwerp F.C..
+Arne Cassaert (born 20 November 2000) is a Belgian professional footballer who plays as a centre-back for Hoogstraten.

 Club career

 On 20 November 2019, Cassaert signed his first professional contract with Cercle Brugge.
 Cassaert made his professional debut for Oostende in a 2-1 Belgian First Division A loss to Standard Liège on 1 December 2019.

 On 14 January 2022, Cassaert was loaned to Knokke until the end of the season.

 On 15 July 2022, Cassaert moved on a new loan to Virton.

 On 22 May 2023, 3rd tier club Lokeren-Temse announced the signing of Cassaert on a two-year deal.

 On 17 January 2025, Cassaert joined Young-Reds Antwerp.